Disappearance of Marilyn Bergeron: 2022 developments

 At an October 2022 news conference in Hawkesbury, Bellemare shared an account of another possible sighting of Marilyn there.
 Another resident had told Quebec police that one cold and rainy night in December 2009, he and his wife were awakened by a knock on their door at 2 a.m.
 A young woman was there, wearing only a light jacket, white T-shirt, jeans and high heels, inadequate protection from the weather.
 Crying, she asked if she could use their phone to call someone else in town.

 The couple gave her a towel to dry herself, and she calmed down.
 She made her call, but did not seem to get an answer.
 Then she asked for directions to a nearby street.
 The man offered to drive her there, but she declined, saying it was close enough to walk.
 After apologizing for disturbing them, she left 10-15 minutes after knocking at the door.

 She never returned, and the couple assumed she was just someone who had gotten lost.
 Three months later, they saw a news report about Marilyn's disappearance and recognized her as the woman who had come to their house that night.
 She had been blonde rather than brunette, but Marilyn's family said she had sometimes dyed her hair, and showed pictures of her as a blonde at the news conference.

 The Hawkesbury man had told Quebec police about the encounter later in 2010; this account had not been made public before the news conference.
 Béchard, who was also present, believes the woman was her daughter.
 Other unspecified new information has led the family to believe that she may still be alive and living somewhere in Ontario.
 She asked anyone who might know anything else to come forward.
 "If she has a new life and wants to be left alone, we will respect that," she said.

+In 2023, Russian poet and writer Dmitry Bykov dedicated a long poem to Bergeron.